 March 18, 2025: Shiga Prefectural Azuchi Castle Archaelogical Museum (安土城考古博物館) reopened after major renovations with new exhibits including a CG video introducing Azuchi Castle by Oda Nobunaga.

-March 24, 2025: Lago, confection maker Taneya’s new Otsu store, opened in Nagisa Park on the shore of Lake Biwa. almost like La Collina in Omi-Hachiman, the Lago store-cafe is within a lakefront park.
+March 24, 2025: Lago, confection maker Taneya’s new Otsu store, opens in Nagisa Park on the shore of Lake Biwa.
+Almost like La Collina in Omi-Hachiman, the Lago store-cafe is within a lakefront park.
 Proving to be very popular with limited edition confections and the cafe.
 Lago means “lake” in Italian.

 March 25, 2025: In 2024, Shiga police received 125,448 emergency calls (dial 110), 6,211 fewer than in 2023.
 Some 46,808 of the calls reported accidents and traffic violations, and 27,481 calls reported suspicious persons or vehicles.
 About 10 percent of the calls were by mistake or prank calls numbering 12,994.
 It’s an average of 343 calls to the police every day in Shiga.